-In his 2015-16 budget speech, Hong Kong Financial Secretary John Tsang Chun-wah outlined the government's intention to set up a steering group to study how to develop Hong Kong into a financial technology hub which would study issues relating to crowd-funding.1 Hong Kong has yet to introduce specific regulations to lighten the regulation of crowd-funding with a view to improving financing channels available to start-ups and tech companies, as has been introduced in the United Kingdom for loan-based crowd-funding platforms which the UK's Financial Conduct Authority perceives to be less risky than other types of crowd-funding which give lenders an equity or financial stake in the borrower.
+In his 2015-16 budget speech, Hong Kong Financial Secretary John Tsang Chun-wah outlined the Government's intention to set up a steering group to study how to develop Hong Kong into a financial technology hub, which would study issues relating to crowd-funding.
+In March 2016, government advisory body, the Financial Services Development Council (the FSDC), recommended regulatory changes to facilitate the development of a Hong Kong equity crowdfunding market, which it considered would be highly beneficial to Hong Kong's small enterprises and start-ups.
+The Financial Services and Treasury Bureau (the FSTB) subsequently published a consultation paper in December 2023, which proposed requiring individuals or entities to obtain prior approval from a proposed new Crowdfunding Affairs Office for raising funds from individuals or entities in Hong Kong.
+Crowdfunding activities already regulated under Hong Kong's existing legislation were proposed to be exempted from the new approval requirement.
+As at May 2025, the FSTB has yet to publish its consultation conclusions in relation to the December 2023 proposals.
+This means that there are still no specific regulations in Hong Kong lightening the regulation of crowd-funding with a view to improving the financing channels available to start-ups and tech companies.
 As a result, the opportunities for crowd-funding in Hong Kong are currently fairly restricted as will be examined in this note.